 By Lingo is a regular column in The Big Issue (Australia), in which I look at the unusual stories of common words.
 You can read a couple of examples on The Big Issue blog.
 I also occasionally writes longer format pieces for The Big Issue including The Worth of Words, about the Kagate dictionary project in edition #480 (March 2015).

-- Superlinguo is a generalist linguistics blog that I have run since 2011 with Georgia Webster.
-We have over 30,000 Tumblr followers and our Twitter has over 4,000 followers.
+- Superlinguo is a generalist linguistics blog that I have run since 2011.

 - Endangered Languages and Cultures is a blog for linguists and those interested in language documentation.
 I have been a regular contributor since 2011.

-- Fully (Sic) is Crikey’s blog about languages and linguistics.
-An Australian focus, and a political flavour, Fully (Sic) covers stories both lighthearted and hard-hitting.
+- Fully (Sic) was Crikey’s blog about languages and linguistics.
 I was a regular contributor from 2011-2014, and in 2012 was the editor.

 - Strong Language is a a blog all about swearing.
 I have been a contributing author since 2015.